OfficeDev/office-js-docs-pr/docs/develop/addressing-same-origin-policy-limitations.md

 ---
 title: Addressing same-origin policy limitations in Office Add-ins
-description: Learn how to accommodate same-origin policy limitations with JSONP, CORS, IFRAMEs, and other techniques. ms.date: 05/20/2023 ms.localizationpriority: medium
+description: Learn how to accommodate same-origin policy limitations with JSONP, CORS, iframes, and other techniques.

+ms.date: 05/20/2023
+ms.localizationpriority: medium
 ---